Mart1i1n/available-attestation/README.md

 ./runtest.sh testReorgs
 ```

 The experiments will run each attack 9000 seconds for two protocols.
 The experiments will run for about 25 hours.
+After all attacks are conducted, the result can be seen in ``$HOME``.
+The number of reorg blocks in the modified protocol is the same as Figure.
+13 in the paper.

 If one does not want to wait for experiments so long, run the following commands to conduct each attack seperately.
-Each attack will
+Each attack will lasts five hours.

 Run the modified exante reorg attack